Deesingh92/Savage-MMA-Gym/README.md

 - Once you are in settings scroll down to "GitHub Pages"

-- Under "Source", click the dropdown called "None" and select "Master Branch".
+- Under "Source", click the dropdown called "None" and select "main Branch".

 - After the page automatically refresh scroll down again on "GitHub Pages" and I will  see live link to the published site.